ansys/pyfluent/docker/fluent/make_container.rst

 Create your Fluent docker container
 ===================================

-.. warning:: You need a valid Ansys license
-    to follow the steps detailed in this section.
+.. warning:: You need a valid Ansys license and an Ansys account to follow the steps detailed in this section.

 You can create your Fluent docker container by following the steps given on this page.
 This guide will use a local Ubuntu machine to copy the needed files from the Fluent installation directory to the container.

 Requirements
 ============

+* A Linux machine, preferably with Ubuntu 18.04 or later.
+  CentOS Linux distribution is not supported anymore.
-* A Linux machine needs to have `Docker <https://www.docker.com>`_ installed.
+  This machine needs to have `Docker <https://www.docker.com>`_ installed.

+* A valid Ansys account.
+Your Ansys reseller should have provide you with one.

 * The following provided files: